About Susan & Backyard Permaculture.

 Timing and circumstances were not right and as a consequence I never did a Permaculture course until 2007.
 Not having the qualifications did not stop me from doing all the things in all the books I was reading.
 I can remember building a garden bed on concrete and being told I was “nutz”, only to be told 3 months later they were the best vegetables ever.
 Sometimes people need to be shown what is achievable. 😊

 I started and finished my career at, as a nurse from the age of 16 until 2007.
 However in-between I was also a chef & business owner.
-Ill health forced me to leave a salaried job but it gave me the time to follow my passion, I completed a Permaculture Design Certificate (PDC), and an advanced PDC (the Advanced PDC teaches the skills it is hands on ), helped establish 3 Community Gardens, initiated a Permaculture group in Melbourne, given workshops on a variety of subjects, was the inaugural secretary for the Permaculture Guild of Australia, grown and sold medicinal and culinary herbs and completed a Diploma of Permaculture and are part of the Permaculture Educators Group Victoria.
+Ill health forced me to leave a salaried job but it gave me the time to follow my passion, I completed a Permaculture Design Certificate (PDC), and an advanced PDC (the Advanced PDC teaches the skills it is hands on ), helped establish 3 Community Gardens, initiated a Permaculture group in Melbourne, have given workshops on a variety of subjects, was the inaugural secretary for the Permaculture Guild of Australia, grown and sold medicinal and culinary herbs and completed a Diploma of Permaculture, done numerous courses on Soil Health, how to build and maintain it and are part of the Permaculture Educators Group Victoria.

 To be honest, besides my two beautiful children, these latter years have brought me the most happiness, for I have been doing what I love the most.